Elektron Digitone Keys

 SM: When we sat down with the first concept for The Digitione we all agreed that there really is no need to be able to replicate a perfect trumpet, electronic music has grown into its own since then and we set out to make an electronic instrument for electronic music and that's the core of it.

-Thus we welcome the Digitone Keys!
-Another brick in the road of Elektron’s journey.
+Thus, we welcome the Digitone Keys, another brick in the road of Elektron’s journey.
 Propelled by the same guts as the Digitone, the Digitone Keys elaborates the original design into a friendlier interface via its inclusion of a chromatic style keyboard, as well as multiple additions to its panel design that allow for greater performability.
 My favorite new feature is the eight performance encoders located above the keyboard, all of which are user-assignable to any parameter of the synthesizer.

 I think what strikes me the most about Digitone Keys is the time that Elektron took in questioning the accessibility of its instrument.
 The Digitone is an incredible synthesizer, but a common complaint about any sequencer-driven tonal instrument is that creating momentum via melody, chord progression etc. can be a little difficult.
-Though keys are not a full solution to this problem, I maintain that they are at least a real step in the process of addressing those concerns.
+Though keys are not a full solution to this problem, I maintain that they are at least a strong step forward in the process of addressing those concerns.